If you’re a business owner…

 You can obtain a Free BPP Evaluation that will show your potential tax savings… but you must act now.

-Your deadline to file a protest was likely May 15, 2018! * You still may have time to file your protest for 2018.
+Your deadline to file your appeal was likely May 15, 2018! * You still may have time to file your appeal for 2018.

 If you have not yet received your notice of valuation, then you likely still have time to file this year!